I'm struggling with a problem while using the Eigen3 library. This a very simplified version of my code:

 0.00694444 0.833333

-.
+Apparently, the value of K changes after the expression x_pred + K*residual, even if no one changed the variable, even if the variable is declared const.
 I did the following additional tests to try to find out the reason of this behavior:

 - using

-as type of the variableK
+MyMatas type of the variableK; - replacing

-; - changing the expression
+x_pred + K*residualwithK*residual; - changing the expression

-x_pred + K*residual
+x_pred + K*residualwithx_vec + K*residual;

-and none of them gave me the same unexpected behavior (i.e. the value of the variable K
+and none of them gave me the same unexpected behavior (i.e. the value of the variable K does not change).

 Of course, I can adopt one of them as solution, but I'm curious to understand why this is happening.
 Does anyone have any idea?